1. DHA, a fatty acid essential for brain development, is NOT in most prenatal supplements.

 Don’t plan meals and don’t think you’re going to eat healthy.
 Don’t take on extra projects or speaking events.
 Don’t think you’re going to keep up your normal workouts.
 No, you can’t do pull-ups anymore.

 You’re just going to want to sleep.
 You’re going to have weird cravings for foods you don’t even like and a total aversion to most healthy foods.
 Don’t worry, it will end.
-The second trimester will be heaven compared to these four weeks.
 I was lucky that I only had to deal with these symptoms for that long.

 4. EVERYTHING is normal